jednano/blink/README.md

 ## Introduction

 If you landed here, you're probably a front-end web developer of some kind.
 You know how to write JavaScript.
 You might even have a favorite CSS preprocessor.
 Sure, they allow you to write [variables and functions](http://sass-lang.com/guide) in some form or another, but they require you learn their domain-specific language, which often falls short of a full-blown language.
-You scour their documentation, struggling to find a solutions to problems you already know how to solve in JavaScript.
+You scour their documentation, struggling to find solutions to problems you already know how to solve in JavaScript.
 We keep looking for ways to introduce logic into our CSS, so why not just use JavaScript?

-[Compass](http://compass-style.org/) provides some great [cross-browser mixins to takes care of vendor prefixes](http://compass-style.org/reference/compass/css3/), but it falls short in that you have to remember to use them and they add considerable bloat if not implemented properly (i.e., [@extend](http://sass-lang.com/documentation/file.SASS_REFERENCE.html#extend)).
-Blink aims to solve this problem with [overrides](#overrides) that enforce developers to use them without even knowing it.
-For example, overriding the `display` property would mean that anyone using `display: inline-block;` would automatically [extend](#extenders) the [inlineBlock extender](https://github.com/blinkjs/blink/blob/master/lib/extenders/inlineBlock.ts).
-This means you can use the latest and greatest techniques of CSS development without trying to remember when you need vendor prefixes for certain CSS declarations.
+Blink, like [Autoprefixer](https://github.com/postcss/autoprefixer), allows you to write your CSS rules without vendor prefixes.
+In fact, you can forget about them entirely.
+Like [Compass' cross-browser-mixins](http://compass-style.org/reference/compass/css3/), blink has [a set of overrides](#overrides) to handle cross-browser CSS hack scenarios that vendor prefixes are simply not equipped to do; however, unlike Compass, you don't have to remember to include them.
+In fact, you can forget that they even exist.

 With blink, browser support is a configuration setting, so when your browser support requirements change, none of your source code has to change.
 All you do is update your configuration to support different browser versions by setting the minimum versions you wish to support.